clarkfitzg/phd_research/notes/jsm18.md

 What key points do I want to convey in the talk?

-- When the data gets big and complex we should first try to leverage and integrate with existing technologies rather than reinventing them.
+- For seriously large data and computations we should try to leverage and integrate with existing technologies rather than reinventing them.
 - We can use R code to directly generate code that integrates with a larger system.